125 mm anti-tank gun Octopus. Self-propelled anti-tank gun "Sprut-SD. You might be interested

 Track roller suspension: individual pneumatic

-Caterpillar: steel, double-ridged, lantern gearing, with successive rubber-metal hinges
+Caterpillar: steel, double-ridged, pinion gear, with sequential rubber-metal hinges

 Maximum speed, km/h: